-I have extensive teaching experience, having taught 46 classes in six years of full time teaching.
+I have extensive teaching experience, having taught 54 classes in eight years of full time teaching.
 I regularly teach my department’s two introductory courses, Introduction to Philosophy and Introduction to Ethics, as well as History of Ancient Philosophy and Philosophy of Religion.
 I have also developed and taught several upper level undergraduate courses including a seminar on Aristotle and contemporary metaphysics, a seminar on Augustine’s life and works, an epistemology course exploring the nature of trust and testimony and their roles in forming our beliefs and practices through historical and contemporary sources, and an upper level course on the connections between metaphysics and mysticism in ancient and medieval philosophy.

 Here are my sample syllabi: pdf.

 Here is my statement of teaching philosophy: pdf.

 In general, my areas of interest include ancient Greek and Roman philosophy, social epistemology, the philosophy of religion, and medieval philosophy.
 I am also interested in teaching metaphysics, epistemology, philosophy of mind, ethics, and logic at an undergraduate level.